pavanraj92/admin-course-lectures/README.md

 # Admin Course Manager

-This package provides an Admin Course Manager for managing courses, lectures, purchases, reports, and transactions within your Laravel application.
+This package provides an Admin Course Manager for managing courses, lectures within your Laravel application.

 ## Features
 - Create, edit, and delete courses
 - Manage lectures and course sections
-- Handle course purchases and transactions
-- Generate purchase and transaction reports
 - Tagging and categorization for courses
 - Publishable migrations, views, and configuration for customization
 - Fully namespaced and compatible with Modules/Courses structure